rezapramudito/Mini-ATM-Application-/README.md

   7.Print transaction summary

-When you first enter this ATM you will be required to insert yout PIN Here is your first default PIN that i have created
+When you first enter this ATM you will be required to insert yout PIN Here is your first default PIN that i have created.
+There is also a default balance that you should know

   The Default PIN: 1234

-                                                                                  Thank You

-                                                                                Reza Pramudito
+  The Default Balance: 10000